cngu/vue-typer/README.md

 ```

 ## Usage
-After installing VueTyper, you can choose to register it either globally or locally.
+After installing VueTyper, you may choose to register it either globally or locally.
 [What's the difference?
 See the Vue documentation here.](https://vuejs.org/v2/guide/components.html#Registration)

 #### Local Registration
 1. Import the VueTyper component directly from your Vue component file: